SalawatJoldasbaev/chat-app-golang/README.md

 # chat-app-golang
-Chat app with vue js and go lang
+Chat app with Vue.js and go lang